 7 Foods You Should Never Put Down Your Drains

 Many of us are currently devoting a significant portion of our time to the activities in our kitchens in anticipation of the forthcoming holiday season.
 These activities include preparing delectable meals and goodies for our families and friends.
-Certain foods and food scraps should never be flushed down the toilet or put down the sink, regardless of whether or not you have a garbage disposal.
+Certain foods and food scraps should never be flushed down the toilet or put down the drain, regardless of whether or not you have a garbage disposal.
 Several foods should under no circumstances be flushed down the toilet, even though it may be tempting to let food leftovers go down the drain.
-If you can prevent these seven meals from going down the drain in your kitchen sink, you can preserve your holiday celebration from being wrecked by a clogged drain.
+If you can prevent these seven meals from going down the drain in your kitchen sink, you can keep your holiday celebration from being wrecked by a clogged drain.

 Oatmeal